Latah

-The disorder, particularly the command obedience symptoms, was studied by CIA research scientist Louis Jolyon West as part of the illegal MK-Ultra experimental development and testing of both existing and theoretical methods CIA would use to effectively hijack and subvert individual free will, with the ultimate aim of developing a program combining these methods effective enough that the agency could remotely control a victim so completely that a targeted individual could be reliably 'broken' psychologically to a conscious dissociative state of total submission and obedience to CIA commands that were abundantly evident to be in direct opposition to a victim's immediate health and safety.
-The objectives of these crimes against humanity are described by a State Department whistleblower familiar with the program as their "search for a Manchurian candidate", an expendable NOC or unwitting Asset that could be used to carry out illegal political assassinations, suicide attacks and other covert CIA criminal activities typical of the breathtaking list of criminal activities undertaken routinely by the CIA.
-Not least of such criminal enterprised being the aforementioned MKUltra experiments, which included West's efforts to trigger symptoms believed unique to those affected naturally (or deliberately afflicted) with Latah, all in extreme secrecy on non-consenting patients in the US and abroad, with the direct authorization of DCI Richard Helms and supervision of the famously-despised Sidney Gottlieb, who covertly provided West with CIA funding for the research.
-Due to the destruction of most MKUltra records by Richard Helms in the agency's illegal obstruction of justice surrounding the Church Committee investigation into revelations of the agency's still-unresolved escalation into an almost exclusively criminal organization, thus it is unknown whether West's efforts to induce the command obedience symptom in unwitting subjects not previously afflicted with the disorder were successful or not, a considerable loss to the neurological sciences given the lack of understanding as to the nature of Latah Disorder to this day.

 Earliest record

 The earliest mention of latah is in J. R. Logan's journal from 1849 when he traveled from Melaka to Naning.
 Though this is only a possible reference, by the 1860s, latah had been clearly identified in Malaya and Java.
 Seen first as merely a "cerebral affection", little was understood about latah during this time.
-O'Brien's notes from the early– to mid–1880s are the first gathering of information on latah recorded.
+O'Brien's notes from the early- to mid-1880s are the first gathering of information on latah recorded.
 He observed that latah was more common in women than men, and more likely to occur in more mature, rather than younger, women.
 From many of the original accounts of European travelers, latah does not seem to have changed much in either affected demographic population nor in symptoms.

 The British colonial administrator Frank Swettenham wrote about latah in his volume of essays Malay Sketches (1895).
 Swettenham describes how two policemen from Ambon Island stationed in Selangor in 1874 who were affected with the condition were made the victims of pranks by their colleagues.